-This Video Of John Krasinski Teaching A Boston Accent Is Just What You Needed, Right?
+Here's A Video Of John Krasinski Teaching A Boston Accent, You're Welcome

 John Krasinski is proud of his east coast roots, and he's passing on an important gem from his time in Boston: his accent.
 Yep, Krasinski may be a big A-lister in Hollywood these days, but he's still got his hometown accent down pat.
 Not only that, but he's down to share the wealth.
 The video of John Krasinski teaching a Boston accent is the content I didn't know I needed.